HOW TO DRAW YOUR OWN PROFILE IMAGE

 Add lettering with the text tool.
 This tool looks like “A” and is in “Tools.”
 Click the “A,” then click and drag to open a text box where you will put lettering.
 A menu appears with a “Text” tab.
 Pick a different color in the color box, if desired.
 Pick your lettering font and size.

 Click in the text box and write something short and meaningful, and when finished, click outside the box, but still on your page.

 Step six: Save it.

 Save your masterpiece.
-Click File / Save As.
-Then in the Save As Type menu, select “Graphics Interchange Format (*.gif)” to make a low KB file.
+Click the deep blue button upper left in Windows Paint.
+Hover over Save As.
+Then in the menu that opens click “GIF picture” (Graphics Interchange Format) to make a low KB file.
 Enter a File Name.
 Click Save.
-You will see a message about color – colors may be adjusted slightly at this point as you continue with “Yes.”
+You will see a message about color – colors may be adjusted slightly at this point as you continue with “OK.”

 Step seven: Upload it.